Salmon Fishing In Alaska: A Complete Guide For More Salmon

 Check my best lures and lure fishing methods for salmon fishing.

-Drift Fishing – both in a boat and from shore drift fishing is one of the most popular non-flyfishing methods of fishing salmon in Alaska.
+Drift fishing from a boat or from shore is one of the most popular non-flyfishing methods of fishing salmon in Alaska.

 Drift fishing allows your bait, lure, or fly to bounce and drift along the bottom with the current in a natural way.